LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       regular [alerts](../system-display/alert), meaning that they are available in all four colours - however it is (almost) exclusively the blue neutral one which is in use.
 "Glasspinnar" are always just one row high, meaning the text should be kept short and snappy.
+The text is written in bold.

       The main usage of the "glasspinne" is on the landning page of Mina Sidor